-I think this article is taken from a 1954 issue of the Peakland Magazine.
+This article is taken from a 1954 issue of the Peakland Magazine, and written by Crichton Porteus.
 It appears on the Whaley Bridge Historical Group’s website.
-Reproduced here with kind permission of Norman Brierley
+Reproduced here with kind permission of Norman Brierley.

 Behind where the hamlet [Goytsbridge] was is Errwood Valley and relicts of Errwood Hall.
 The last occupiers were two old ladies who used to drive regularly in a carriage and pair down the Goyt Valley by a sandy road (most of it now under Fernilee Reservoir) to the Long Hill road and so to Whaley Bridge or Buxton.

 Between the wars the house was still well kept up (see photo above).
 Then the sisters died – they were the last of their line – and for a short time the Hall was a hostel for ramblers.
 At my next visit it was being dismantled because of the reservoir scheme.
 Contractors had paid a lump sum for what they wanted.
 The best stone had been taken, the rest left, and none who see what is there now can form any proper idea of the beautiful old home.